xueren7685/20202068SHIYAN/Readme.md

-I want to make a pygame about a snake.The object of the game is to eat as much food as possible by controlling a snake's movements and trying to avoid collisions with itself or walls.The game is mainly divided into snakes, food, and game scenes.
+My game name is Greedy Snake Game.The object of the game is to eat as much food as possible by controlling a snake's movements and trying to avoid collisions with itself or walls.The game is mainly divided into snakes, food, and game scenes.
 Realize snake movement, food generation, collision detection and so on.